 We use the Sloan Digital Sky Survey (SDSS) SkyServer traffic data in this case study.
-The Sloan Digital Sky Survey [9] SkyServer is an ambitious website trying to make a map of a large part of the sky.
-This data set records all the access traffic to the SDSS SkyServer from Jan.
-1st, 2003 to Dec.
-31st, 2003.
+The Sloan Digital Sky Survey [10] SkyServer is an ambitious website trying to make a map of a large part of the sky.
+This data set records all the access traffic to the SDSS SkyServer from January 1st, 2003 to December 31st, 2003.
 Each record includes the request time precisely to the second, the source IP address and the target URL.
+Thus this data set contains the same information as the click data, which is also generated by browsers.
 The data set has 17,432,468 records.
 The preprocessing aggregates all the records for each second and places a zero in the time point entry if there is no activity within that second.
 The training data consists of seven days of second-by-second data.